-available in either black or white, the bookshelf speaker really is a ‘put-anywhere’ device and has been built with the perfect dimensions for ikea’s kallax storage range, with hooks and brackets available to turn it into an actual bookshelf which would be perfect to use by the bedside. you can ever hang it from a rail in a metod kitchen cabinet! when i experimented with styling it in my home i found it really was a hugely versatile piece and am totally torn between whether it looks better lying flat – and almost invisible – atop the stockholm 2017 rattan cabinet in the living room, or as a bookend in my bedroom atop my malm chest of drawers.
+While I’ve been able to add a couple of these speakers to my home – one in the living room and one in the bedroom – you only really need one in a small flat to truly enjoy the benefits of great-sounding music throughout.
+Available in either black or white, the bookshelf speaker really is a ‘put-anywhere’ device and has been built with the perfect dimensions for IKEA’s KALLAX storage range, with hooks and brackets available to turn it into an actual bookshelf which would be perfect to use by the bedside.
+You can ever hang it from a rail in a METOD kitchen cabinet!
+When I experimented with styling it in my home I found it really was a hugely versatile piece and am totally torn between whether it looks better lying flat – and almost invisible – atop the STOCKHOLM 2017 rattan cabinet in the living room, or as a bookend in my bedroom atop my MALM chest of drawers.

-i’ve definitely started to appreciate the psychological benefits of listening to music a lot more lately, and not just as an aid for my morning routine. there was a time when i needed near silence to be able to concentrate on writing succinctly, but since starting to work from home i’ve found that the background noise of a calming instrumental playlist helps improve my cognitive focus and allows me to successfully work for longer periods of time without my mind wandering. during my work breaks and at the end of the day i’ve found myself popping on an upbeat soundtrack to encourage me to get moving and unwind after hours of being sat behind my desk. music therapy is widely acknowledged to be beneficial in reducing depression and anxiety, and i certainly find that the moment a peppy upbeat song comes on my mood often lifts and the rhythmic beat of a track gets me bopping along – and shaking out the stress of the day – in no time.
+During my work breaks and at the end of the day I’ve found myself popping on an upbeat soundtrack to encourage me to get moving and unwind after hours of being sat behind my desk.
+Music therapy is widely acknowledged to be beneficial in reducing depression and anxiety, and I certainly find that the moment a peppy upbeat song comes on my mood often lifts and the rhythmic beat of a track gets me bopping along – and shaking out the stress of the day – in no time.

-who are your favourite bands and artists, and have you created any fantastic playlists you use either for work or play? i’ve linked a few of my current favourites above, but would love to hear your recommendations – let me know in the comments.. :)
+I’ve linked a few of my current favourites above, but would love to hear your recommendations – let me know in the comments..

-this post is in partnership with ikea, who provided gifted product for the purpose of this shoot. fabric of my life is a 2019 ikea ambassador.
+This post is in partnership with IKEA, who provided gifted product for the purpose of this shoot.
+Fabric of my Life is a 2019 IKEA ambassador.
+All photography © Luis Leiva.